-- Patients with hypersensitivity (not including local reactions) to bortezomib, boron, or mannitol, including anaphylactic reactions.
-(4) - Contraindicated for intrathecal administration.
-(4) - WARNINGS AND PRECAUTIONS - Peripheral Neuropathy: Manage with dose modification or discontinuation.
-(2.7) Patients with preexisting severe neuropathy should be treated with Bortezomib for Injection only after careful risk-benefit assessment.
+- Peripheral Neuropathy: Manage with dose modification or discontinuation.
+(2.7) Patients with preexisting severe neuropathy should be treated with bortezomib only after careful risk-benefit assessment.
 (2.7, 5.1) - Hypotension: Use caution when treating patients taking antihypertensives, with a history of syncope, or with dehydration.
 (5.2) - Cardiac Toxicity: Worsening of and development of cardiac failure has occurred.
 Closely monitor patients with existing heart disease or risk factors for heart disease.
 (5.3) - Pulmonary Toxicity: Acute respiratory syndromes have occurred.
-Monitor closely for new or worsening symptoms and consider interrupting Bortezomib for Injection therapy.
-(5.4) - Posterior Reversible Encephalopathy Syndrome: Consider MRI imaging for onset of visual or neurological symptoms; discontinue Bortezomib for Injection if suspected.
+Monitor closely for new or worsening symptoms and consider interrupting bortezomib therapy.
+(5.4) - Posterior Reversible Encephalopathy Syndrome: Consider MRI imaging for onset of visual or neurological symptoms; discontinue bortezomib if suspected.
 (5.5) - Gastrointestinal Toxicity: Nausea, diarrhea, constipation, and vomiting may require use of antiemetic and antidiarrheal medications or fluid replacement.
 (5.6) - Thrombocytopenia and Neutropenia: Monitor complete blood counts regularly throughout treatment.
 (5.7) - Tumor Lysis Syndrome: Closely monitor patients with high tumor burden.
-(5.8) - Hepatic Toxicity: Monitor hepatic enzymes during treatment. - Interrupt Bortezomib for Injection therapy to assess reversibility.
+(5.8) - Hepatic Toxicity: Monitor hepatic enzymes during treatment.
+Interrupt bortezomib therapy to assess reversibility.
 (5.9) - Thrombotic Microangiopathy: Monitor for signs and symptoms.
-Discontinue Bortezomib for Injection if suspected.
-(5.10) - Embryo-Fetal Toxicity: Bortezomib for Injection can cause fetal harm.
+Discontinue bortezomib if suspected.
+(5.10) - Embryo-Fetal Toxicity: Bortezomib can cause fetal harm.
 Advise females of reproductive potential and males with female partners of reproductive potential of the potential risk to a fetus and to use effective contraception.
 (5.11)